-As discussed in earlier work[5], if two unpaired electrons with opposite spins approach each other, they will be attracted to pair up, despite their mutual charge repulsion.
-If local geometry allows it, they will attempt to become completely superimposed upon one another.
+As discussed in earlier work[4], if two unpaired electrons with opposite spins approach each other in an atomic or molecular system, they will be attracted to pair up, despite their mutual charge repulsion.
+(Note, this only happens within a nuclear charge well.
+It will never occur in free space.)
+If local geometry allows it, they will assume an antiparallel magnetic alignment and attempt to become completely superimposed upon one another.
 In this state, both the spins and magnetic fields of the two electrons are aligned exactly opposite to one another in both strength and orientation.
-This facilitates a cancellation of the angular momentum associated with the tumble, as well as their magnetic field energy (which is two orders of magnitude stronger that the electric repulsion) through destructive interference.
+This facilitates a cancellation of the angular momentum associated with the tumble, as well as their magnetic field energy through destructive interference.
 This lowers overall energy significantly, creating a highly desirable state for the electrons.
 As a result, electrons of opposite spin will seek this superimposed state whenever they are not prevented from doing so by atomic or molecular geometric constraints.